eda-ricercatore/admin-notes/skill-set/higher-end-roles/computer-security.md

 	- You’re a self-starter.
 You believe in tackling the most important problems, even if they are the most difficult problems.
 You’re comfortable with the unknown and understand that startup life means that you’re going to be wearing multiple hats.
 And that’s what motivates you.
 You’re accountable and obsessed with improvement, both in yourself and in others.
 You’re up to the challenge of building a world-class company that aims to be the infrastructure for more secure software for all.
 	- The target annual salary for this role performed in the US for full-time employment is $140,000 - $190,000 and includes target bonus + target equity + benefits.
 + skill set:
+	- Use AI to build security models and perform security O&M.
+	- Use machine learning and deep learning to analyze massive amounts of data, establish a User and Entity Behavior Analytics (UEBA) baseline, and identify network attack, host attacks, and application-layer attacks.
+		* User and Entity Behavior Analytics (UEBA) baseline
+	- PhD in computer science or related major; theoretical background in data mining, machine learning, and deep learning; and related research or work experience
+	- Proficient in common machine learning algorithms.
+Experience developing deep learning models, such as CNN, RNN, and LSTM
+	- Broad knowledge of big data open source technologies, such as Hadoop, HDFS, HBase, Spark, and Hive.
+Proficient in at least one query language, such as SQL, HQL, Splunk, and ELK
+		* Hadoop
+		* HDFS
+		* HBase
+		* Spark
+		* Hive
+		* HQL
+		* Splunk
+		* ELK
+	- Good knowledge of common network attack surveillance and data analysis methods, or strong interest in network security surveillance and desire for a career in that field
+	- Excellent programming skills in at least one language, such as Python, Java, Scala, C/C++, or Perl
+	- Excellent learning ability and hands-on skills, agile thinking, hard working, good teamwork, and willingness to solve challenging problems
+	- Those who have published papers in international professional journals, participated in international standards meetings or academic conferences, or published related patents are preferred
++ skill set:
 	- BLAH.
 + skill set:
 	- BLAH.